sumanthratna/grade-view/README.md

 An app for FCPS SIS.

 ## To-Do List:
- - [ ] quarters during grade-fetching is hard-coded to 'third_quarter', fix this to be generic (get first element in dynamic)
+ - [ ] quarters during grade-fetching is hard-coded to `third_quarter`, fix this to be generic (get first element in dynamic)
  - [x] noInternet snackbar is being triggered even if login is successful
  - [x] some assignment names are too long for cards in Course view
  - [ ] show teacher email next to course id/name, open mail app on click